CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tabs >}}

 When configured, the `graceful-shutdown` community is added to all paths from eBGP peers and the `local-pref` for that route is set to `0`.
-To see the configuration, run the NCLU `net show bgp <route>` command or the vtysh `show ip bgp <route>` command.
+To see the configuration, run the NCLU command `net show bgp <route>` or the `vtysh` command `show ip bgp <route>`.
 For example:

 ```
 cumulus@switch:~$ net show bgp 10.10.10.0/24